7SigmaLLC/services/README.md

 - Schedule a detailed discussion with the 7Sigma team to finalize the approach.
 - Begin phased implementation of the tailored service package.

+---

+## About Us

+At 7Sigma LLC, we specialize in full-service cloud application development and management, tailored to meet the complex needs of modern enterprises.
+Founded by a seasoned architect, developer, chief architect, engineering management leader, and former CTO, 7Sigma brings unparalleled technical and strategic insight to every engagement.
+Our white-glove approach to product and engineering management guides clients from concept through to production, ensuring each application is designed, built, and managed to drive growth, efficiency, and innovation.

+Our team operates from multiple locations, including the United States, Puerto Rico, the Dominican Republic, and Uganda, bringing a global perspective and expertise to each project.
+With skills spanning cloud infrastructure, application architecture, DevOps, and scalable deployment, we focus on building robust, secure, and optimized solutions.
+Committed to quality, transparency, and forward-thinking technology, 7Sigma empowers businesses to turn ideas into impactful digital products.